EliTu/Understanding-TypeScript-Course-repo/Section 1 Documentation/introduction.md

 ## Installing TypeScript (Section 1, lecture 4)

 We used the playground in the last lecture to see and example of TypeScript, but from now on we will be using TypeScript in our IDE, and so we will have to install TypeScript on our machines.
+We install TypeScript using the terminal using npm with the command `sudo npm i -g typescript` to install it globally on our machine.

+## Using TypeScript (Section 1, lecture 5)